tracetronic/ecu.test-diff/docs/DeveloperGuide.md

 * `deploy`
   * Chrome
     * a Google Chrome developer account is required
-    * any secrets that are neccessary for the publish process are set as `Actions secret`
+    * any secrets that are necessary for the publication process are set as `Actions secret`
     * any additional information, see [Publish in the Chrome Web Store](https://developer.chrome.com/docs/webstore/publish)
-    * after publishing the application, a review is mostly outstanding and has to be publish manually afterwards
+    * after publishing the application, a review is mostly outstanding and has to be publish manually afterward
     * to automatically publish an application after the review, check "Publish '<application name>' automatically after it has passed review" when submitting to review